This butternut squash soup and the beet salad that went on top of it were intended as a cold busting, soothing, healing anti-inflammatory meal.

-Let’s get back on track.
-This soup and the beet salad that went on top of it were intended for the sickly to un-sick themselves.
-The brothers of my house (my boyfriend and his kin) were sick last week.
+My boyfriend and his brother were sick with a cold last week.
 My bf’s brother, being a very health-conscious individual who seeks natural remedies for ailments, made a beet salad that he found on a paleo website.

 It was delicious!
 I wanted to put it in a blender and make a smoothie out of it.
 I refrained in order to put it on the roasted butternut squash soup I made, but don’t be surprised if you see the salad in smoothie-form soon.

 The cool, sweet nutty beet salad went well with the warm creamy gingery butternut squash soup and added a nice texture element.